Functional-level Uncertainty Quantification for Calibrated Fine-tuning on LLMs: Experiments

 \section{Experiments}

-\paragraph{Datasets.} We evaluate on five multiple-choice QA benchmarks: OpenBookQA (OBQA) \citep{OpenBookQA2018}, ARC-Easy (ARC-E) and ARC-Challenge (ARC-C) \citep{clark2018think}, BOOLQ \citep{clark2019boolq}, and ClimateQA—a domain-specific climate science benchmark.
-To assess robustness under distribution shift, we ensemble the domain-specific MMLU subtasks \citep{hendrycks2020measuring} into $4$ benchmarks focusing on different professionalities: Computer Science (CS), Engineering (Eng), Law and Health.
-Details for the ensemble are provided in Appendix \ref{app:OOD}.
-Models are fine-tuned on the public training split and evaluated on the test split for each benchmark.
+\paragraph{Datasets.} We evaluate on four multiple-choice QA benchmarks: OpenBookQA (OBQA)~\citep{OpenBookQA2018}, ARC-Easy (ARC-E), ARC-Challenge (ARC-C)~\citep{clark2018think}, and ClimateQA, a domain-specific climate science benchmark.
+To assess generalization to open-ended generation, we further evaluate on TruthfulQA~\citep{lin2021truthfulqa} and TriviaQA~\citep{joshi2017triviaqa}.
+For robustness under distribution shift, we group domain-specific MMLU subtasks~\citep{hendrycks2020measuring} into four professional-domain benchmarks: Computer Science (CS), Engineering (Eng), Law, and Health, with details provided in Appendix~\ref{app:OOD}.
+Models are fine-tuned on the public training split and evaluated on the corresponding test split for each benchmark.

 \paragraph{Experiment Setup.}